M.A. in Conflict Resolution

 Curriculum that Integrates Fundamentals & Creative Problem Solving

 Our conflict resolution curriculum equips you with the skills and knowledge to manage complex real-world challenges, preparing you for a successful career in navigating conflict and peace.
-With a pedagogy focused on community-based learning, you will blend academics, skill-building and experiences, such as the field fellowship and the research project with a professional organization partner, to develop a deep understanding of conflict resolution processes.
+With a pedagogy focused on community-based learning, you will blend academics, skill-building and experiences, such as the summer field fellowship and the applied capstone project with a partner organization, to develop a deep understanding of conflict resolution processes.
 The 34-credit program includes key skills and experiential training sequences so you can translate theory into practice.
 The program is designed to be completed on a full-time schedule, but you can explore flexible scheduling with our leadership team.

 Putting Your Knowledge into Practice